mdcourse/mdcourse.github.io/docs/source/chapters/chapter4.rst

             self.maximum_steps = maximum_steps
             super().__init__(*args, **kwargs)

-.. container:: justify

 An important parameter is *maximum_steps*, which sets the maximum number of steps that the energy minimization will last.
 A *cut_off* with a default value of 9 Ångströms is also defined.
 The *neighbor* parameter sets the period between two recalculations of the neighbor lists, and the *displacement* with a default value of 0.01 Ångström sets the initial value for atom displacement.

 Nondimensionalize units
 -----------------------

-.. container:: justify

 Two parameters from the *MinimizeEnergy* class must be nondimensionalized, namely *cut_off* and *displacement*.
 Add the following method to the *MinimizeEnergy* class:

 .. code-block:: python